momentohq/public-dev-docs/docs/topics/develop/api-reference/webhooks.md

 :::note

-The secret string is essential for validating incoming webhook requests.
+The signing secret is essential for validating incoming webhook requests.
 Ensure to securely store and manage the retrieved secret.

 :::